 Step 3: Access weather conditions

-Hiking Table Mountain in bad weather conditions is not only uncomfortable but it is dangerous.
+Hiking up Table Mountain in bad weather conditions is not only uncomfortable but it is dangerous.
 It is important to be able to access weather forecasts properly and deal with unforeseen unpleasant conditions during your hike.
 Remember being a nice sunny does not necessarily mean its a good time to hike Table Mountain, there are many other elements one must look for.

 Step 4: Research your route

 Researching your route goes hand in hand with route selecting.
-Many hiking routes on Table Mountain have exposure to heights and edges and many routes even require climbing to complete.
+Many hiking routes up Table Mountain have exposure to heights and edges and many routes even require climbing to complete.
 Some routes are longer than others, some are steeper than others and some can be dangerous.
 Do not underestimate your route, proper research is highly important for any Table Mountain hike.

 Step 5: Team up

 Always hike in groups, never hike alone, this is the number one rule all over the world and this applies to hiking Table Mountain.
 There are many fatalities on Table Mountain, do not take the chance.
 Rather get in touch with a local Table Mountain hiking company to join a hike.
 It is always better to share the experience with somebody and its safer.
 Alternatively take a friend or join a Table Mountain hiking club.

 Water is very much needed during the entire hike, do not hike without it.
 Take snacks with you, it is a good source of energy and you never know when you may need it.
 Always take a warm layer for the summit, as it gets cold even in summer.
 There is a shop at the top, but make sure you have some supplies with you, because the shop is not always open due to strong winds and the cable car closing down.
 Always check the weather forecast and plan your supplies accordingly.